mangosArchives/serverZero_Rel19/doc/CodingStandard.md

 Brackets
 --------
-Now we use symmetric bracket placement, closing bracked under the opening bracket:
+Now we use symmetric bracket placement, closing bracket under the opening bracket:

 	if (something)
 	{